 You were late again today…nothing new about it, except that this time it really made me mad.
 This is the about the tenth time that I’ve had make excuses to a client on your behalf.
 Needless, to say he didn’t buy my excuses…and that made me look and feel stupid.
 But then you came in to his office, all charm and laughter and immediately he forgot that you had been late and gave us the contract anyway.
 Another reason for you to say ‘Punctuality is over rated’, right?
 Easy for you to say, when you’ve got stupid old me around to make excuses on your behalf.
-What if, I got delayed too?
+What if I had got delayed too?
 But then it’s not likely to happen, so we’ll never know, will we?

 I’m not likely to be late because I take the trouble to get all the preliminary work/printouts done the night before, get up on time, factor in the bad traffic in Mumbai and leave well in time to reach the clients’ office at least 10 minutes before the appointed time.
 I don’t know how you do it – but you always have a problem with your printer, your alarm (do you even use one?) doesn’t go off, your tyre gets punctured, you get caught in a couple of traffic jams and you are at least ten minutes late for a meeting – on your good days.

 You tell me that it’s not a sign of disrespect to me or the clients.
 I disagree.
 It is a sign of arrogance to think our time is not as important as your life.
-Let me point you in the direction of a book by Andrea Perry – Isn’t It About Time: How to Stop Putting Things Off And Get On With Your Life (perhaps I’ll get you a copy as a Christmas present to me!).
+Let me point you in the direction of a book by Andrea Perry Isn’t It About Time: How to Stop Putting Things Off And Get On With Your Life (perhaps I’ll get you a copy as a Christmas present to me!).
 Allow me to quote: